ThatGui887/LoLLaneAssistant2/README.md

 ## Additional Dependencies

 - **ODBC Driver 17 for SQL Server**: Required for `pyodbc` to connect to the SQL Server database.
-- **Custom Lane Icons**: Located in the `Resources/Images/Lane_icons/` directory (included in the repository).
+- **Lane Icons**: Located in the `Resources/Images/Lane_icons/` directory (included in the repository).
+- **Champion Icons**: Located in the `Resources/Images/Champion_icons/` directory (included in the repository).
 - **SQL Server Database**: A database named `lolchamps` with tables `Champions`, `ChampionLanes`, and `Lanes`.
 A sample script (`lolchamps.sql`) is provided in the repository.

 ## Installation

-1. **Clone the Repository: git clone https://github.com/your-username/champion-selector.git cd champion-selector
+1. **Clone the Repository: git clone https://github.com/ThatGui887/LoLLaneAssistant2.0.git
 2. **Ensure Python is Installed: Verify you have Python 3.x installed by running: python --version If not installed, download it from python.org.
-3. **Install Dependencies: Install pyodbc using pip: pip install pyodbc
+3. **Install Dependencies: Install pyodbc using pip: pip install pyodbc, (pip install requests urllib3 six for downloading champion ioconsd)
-4. **Prepare Resources: Ensure the Resources/Images/Lane_icons/ folder contains the necessary PNG files (support.png, adc.png, mid.png, jungle.png, top.png).
+4. **Prepare Resources: Ensure the Resources/Images/Lane_icons/ and  Resources/Images/Champ_icons/ folder contains the necessary PNG files (support.png, adc.png, Yasuo.png, Pantheon.png).
 5. **Set Up SQL Server:
 - **Install SQL Server if not already present (e.g., SQL Server Express from Microsoft).
 --Restore the provided database: